HariJakku/sustainable-smart-city/README.md

-# 🌆 Sustainable Smart City Assistant Using IBM Granite LLM
+# 🌆 Sustainable Smart City Assistant Using IBM Granite LLM🤖

 An AI-powered platform built with Streamlit and IBM Watsonx Granite LLM to promote urban sustainability, governance, and citizen engagement.
 This app integrates multiple smart city modules — from policy summarization to anomaly detection — providing actionable insights for municipal planners and citizens alike.